Kids with Special Needs May Require a Heightened Level of Supervision at School

 Individuals with Disabilities Education Act

 The Individuals with Disabilities Education Act requires that students with special needs who qualify for special education and related services be afforded Individualized Education Programs (IEP) that are tailored to their own needs.
 If the identified students also have behavioral issues that could interfere with their own or someone else’s education or that could harm them or someone else, those students must also receive a behavioral plan.
 Each student’s IEP, including the behavioral plan, will guide the professional standard of care that must be upheld for that individual student.

 Heightened Level of Supervision

 Once established, the heightened level of supervision for children with special needs must be maintained for their own and other students’ safety.
 Put simply, schools have a higher duty of supervision for students with special needs.
 If your child was harmed at school due to a lack of adequate supervision on the school’s part, first seek immediate medical attention for your child and then consult an experienced personal injury attorney with expertise in school negligence cases.

 IF Your Child Was Harmed Due to School Negligence, Contact a Qualified Huntington Beach Personal Injury Lawyer Today

-If a lack of adequate school supervision has harmed your child, the Law Offices of Brent W. Caldwell can help.
-Brent Caldwell understands school negligence cases, and he has the commitment and expertise to fight for justice for you and your child.
-To schedule a consultation with one of our experienced personal injury lawyers, call our office today at 714-625-8914 or send us an email through our online contact form.
+If a lack of adequate school supervision has harmed your child, request a free consultation today.
+We understand school negligence cases, and he has the commitment and expertise to fight for justice for you and your child.
+To schedule a consultation with one of our experienced personal injury lawyers, call our office today at 714-735-4379 or send us an email through our online contact form.